jogaudard/FATES_INCLINE/src/simulation_setup/simulation_setup_notes.md

 This document was created 2025-05-12 and is inspired by several sources, e.g. https://hackmd.io/@pYjjfkwmSfW932OvIjzLHA/H1YNgFXqJl

-Created by Eva Lieungh, Yeliz Yilmaz, Lasse T. Keetz and others.
+Created by Eva Lieungh with help from Yeliz Yilmaz, Lasse T. Keetz and others.

 This guide is written to document model installation, simulations setup, and running the model on the Norwegian HPC Betzy.
 The model repo (CTSM) is stored under my home folder (/cluster/home/evaler/).
 My own forcing data (subset and modified from defaults), and shared default data (used for subsetting) is available in the project.
 The FATES_INCLINE repo, case folders, and model outputs are in my Betzy work folder (/cluster/work/users/evaler/).

-The goal is to perform:

-* two initial out-of-the-box simulations (B - baseline), but with improved surface data changed according to local observations, and with grazing enabled for all land use classes and PFTs.
-One will include all the default PFTs (A), while the other will be restricted to grass PFTs only (G).
-These will use a 2000 compset and cold start, thus representing a recent climate and *not* historical progression.
-The goal is to see what vegetation the model predicts out of the box, and run simulations that are long enough to get an equilibrium with the climate and stable soil properties.
-These serve two purposes: First, results from the last 10(?) years will be reported on as the model's baseline for the site.
-Second, restart files from these two simulations will be re-used as spinup for the subsequent simulations.
+The goal is to perform four simulations, the first being a spinup simulation to create a baseline file to restart other cases from.
+All simulations will be restricted to grass PFTs only and feature improved surface data (changed according to local observations) and simple grazing enabled for all land use classes and PFTs.
+The spinup simulation will be a cold start from bare ground, with default GSWP3 atmospheric forcing.
+All simulations will use an I2000 compset, thus representing a recent climate and *not* historical progression.
+The goal is to run simulations that are long enough to get an equilibrium with the climate and stable soil properties.

-	* GSWP3 forcing, All PFTs - (BA-GSWP3)
-	* GSWP3 forcing, Grass PFTs - (BG-GSWP3)
-* three improved (I) simulations, using the two baseline simulations as spinup, where the vegetation will reach a new equilibrium and data for the results will be taken from the final 14/16 years.
-These simulations will also be run with a year-2000 compset, and either of all (A) or grass (G) PFTs.
-A regional data set, COSMO-REA6, will be used as atmospheric forcing.
-An additional simulation will have  modified, warmed COSMO-REA6 forcing (COSMO-Warmed) with 1 degree C higher temperature.
-	* COSMO forcing, All PFTs - (IA-COSMO)
-	* COSMO forcing, Grass PFTs - (IG-COSMO)
-	* Warmed COSMO forcing, Grass PFTs, (IG-COSMO-W)
+Three restart simulations will represent different climates and be used to simulate climate warming and the open-top-chamber effect from the INCLINE field experiment.
+These three simulations will start from the spinup restart file, and run for two cycles the 113 years of GSWP3 forcing.
+Results will be presented from the final 14 years (2000--2014).
+The simulations will differ only in atmospheric forcing:
+	1. Bias-corrected GSWP3 ("cold")
+	2. Default GSWP3 which has a warm bias ("warm")
+	3. Warming treatment with open-top-chamber effect ("experiment")

 All simulaitons are single-site, at the Skjellingahaugen site of the Vestland Climate Grid.
 This site is also available in the LSP.
-Skjellingahaugen has coordinates lon 6.41504, lat 60.9335.
-Open, alpine vegetation at 1088 m elevation.
+Skjellingahaugen has coordinates lon 6.41504, lat 60.9335, at 1088 m elevation, and land cover is open, alpine vegetation.
 Mean summer temperature is 7 degrees C, and mean annual precipitation is 3402 mm.

 ## 1. Initial set up of model and environment